taichi-dev/meshtaichi/README.md

     pos_ex[v.id] = v.pos
 ```

-For more details of the usage of our quantization type system, please refer to our paper or see the examples in this repo.
+For more details of the usage of our programming language, please refer to our paper or see the examples in this repo.

 We test MeshTaichi on a variety of physically-based simulation and geometry processing applications with both triangle and tetrahedron meshes.
 MeshTaichi achieves a consistent speedup ranging from 1.4× to 6×, compared to state-of-the-art mesh data structures and compilers.